Philippine Veterans Bank: Competition

 As a private commercial bank, PVB competes with the other 36 universal and commercial banks in delivering banking and financial services to both corporate and retail markets.

-It is however unique, in that PVB is granted the authority to accept government deposits as mandated by law, Republic Act 7169 Section 6, as a grateful gesture of the nation’s appreciation for the service of the Second World War veterans of the Armed Forces and guerilla organizations.
+It is however unique, in that PVB is granted the authority to accept government deposits as mandated by law, Republic Act No. 7169 Section 6, as a grateful gesture of the nation’s appreciation for the service of the World War II veterans of the Armed Forces and guerilla organizations.